Tutorial:

 Nifty Assignments, with Nick Parlante, David Matuszek, Jeff Lehman, David Reed, and John K. Estell.
 Proceedings of the 35th SIGCSE Technical Symposium on Computer Science Education, March 2004, 46-47.

-assignment for the algorithms course that uses digital signatures, font files,
+algorithms course that uses digital signatures, font files, and recursion.

 The Role of the Data Structures Course in the Computing Curriculum, with P. Prins and J. Tenenberg.
-The Journal of Computing Sciences in Colleges, vol. 19, no. 2 (Dec.
-2003), 91-93.
+The Journal of Computing Sciences in Colleges, 19(2), Dec.
+2003, 91-93.

 A panel discussion on the purpose and content of the data structures course.